huggingface/transformers/examples/tensorflow/image-classification/README.md

 ### Using datasets from Hub

 Here we show how to fine-tune a Vision Transformer (`ViT`) on the [beans](https://huggingface.co/datasets/beans) dataset, to classify the disease type of bean leaves.
+The following will train a model and push it to the `amyeroberts/vit-base-beans` repo.

 ```bash
 python run_image_classification.py \